◷ Reading Time: 5 minutes

 Terms are a fundamental part of your business language – they have a Domain (type) and an Expression associated with them.
 Once the terms are defined within the business glossary they can be used throughout the following rule documents:

 Business Terms for execution must have their expression defined.
 But for modeling purposes only, you can skip defining their expressions and leave that for later.
 The Terms’ expression can be based on the rule or logic context.
 The context of a logic or rule document is defined by its input and output parameters.

 To add a new Business Glossary document,

-Document Types --> Business Concept --> Business Glossary
+Document Types --> Business Concept --> Business Terms

 Business Glossary Properties